 I finished paying all of my student loans before the end of 2013, which felt quite freeing.
 I also opened a Roth IRA that year and contributed the maximum amount ($5500).

 Working as a Virtual Editor: 2014-16

 In spring of 2014 while still teaching in Korea I started writing blog posts for a language-learning startup.
-I made $65/post and wrote just a handful.
+I made $65/post and wrote just a handful of them.
 Then I was asked to come on board as an editor for the startup—$13/hour.
 I started working a few hours after school each day, coming out to maybe 10 hours/week.
 When my contract ended in Korea that fall, I visited Spain and spent a month walking the Camino de Santiago, using the money I’d left in my Spanish bank account two years earlier to fund the journey.

 When I returned to the states in the fall, I was able to bump up my editing hours full time.
-It was the same flat hourly rate without any health benefits, so I got health insurance through Obamacare (My contribution was ~$80/month) and maxed out my Roth IRA contribution again that year.
+It was the same flat hourly rate without any health benefits, so I got health insurance through Obamacare (my contribution was ~$80/month) and maxed out my Roth IRA contribution again that year.
 I was living with my parents rent-free.

 Moving to France: 2015-16